At Fitness Physio Newcastle, we use evidenced-based treatments to treat sports and spinal injuries.

 What are evidenced based treatments?

-We are a physiotherapy clinic in Newcastle that use Evidence-based treatment's (EBT).
+We are a physiotherapy clinic that use evidence-based treatments (EBT).
 EBT refers to the most effective treatments backed up by the latest research in physiotherapy.
 That is, clinical studies have been undertaken and extensive research has been documented on a physiotherapy treatment, and it has proven to be an effective intervention.

 The objective of EBT is to encourage the use of safe and effective treatments to achieve positive outcomes for patients.
 This should lessen the use of unproven and potentially unsafe treatments.
-In doing so will reduce the financial and social costs to patients.
+In doing so, this will reduce the financial and social costs to patients.

 The increased emphasis on the importance of EBT has led to insurance companies and the government looking to only funding EBT.
 For instance, insurance companies are no longer covering some alternative therapies in Australia from next year.

 Which alternative therapies are no longer going to be covered by insurance companies?